 High level overview of how the Terraform tool works.
 Learn about the logical components of Terraform (Core vs. Plugins) and the basics of how they interact.

 A step by step guide for writing, compiling, and executing an example Terraform Provider.

 The Schema package is a high-level framework for easily writing Plugins for Terraform.
-Providers (with Resources and/or Data Sources), and Provisioners are all defined in terms of the Schema package, which includes builtin types and methods for developers to use when writing plugins.
+Providers (with Resources and/or Data Sources) are defined in terms of the Schema package, which includes builtin types and methods for developers to use when writing plugins.

 Terraform is a mature project with a growing community.
 There are active, dedicated people willing to help you through various mediums.